 TreMellyn’s young daughter, Alvean, proved as spoiled and difficult as the three governesses before Martha had discovered.
 But it was the girl’s father whose cool, arrogant demeanor unleashed unfamiliar sensations and turmoil–even as whispers of past tragedy and present danger begin to insinuate themselves into Martha’s life.

 Powerless against her growing desire for the enigmatic Connan, she is drawn deeper into family secrets–as passion overpowers reason, sending her head and heart spinning.
 But though evil lurks in the shadows, so does love–and the freedom to find a golden promise forever…”

-Why you should check it out: Originally published over 40 years ago, and comparable to both Jane Eyre and Rebecca, this is a great example of an escapist Gothic romance.
+Why you should check it out: Originally published over 40 years ago and comparable to Jane Eyre and Rebecca, this is an excellent example of an escapist Gothic romance.